marekblvn/weather-app/README.md

-# weather-app
+## Weather App
-Simple weather app primarily mean for mobile use.
+Weather App is a simple weather application mean to be used mostly on mobile devices, but can be used on Desktop as well.